 The right to bargain collectively over hours, wages, and working conditions is enjoyed by virtually all employees in the United States.
 Yet this basic right is still denied to law enforcement officers and other public safety employees across the country.
-The FOP strongly supports H.R.
-1154/S. 1394, the “Public Safety Officers’ Employer-Employee Cooperation Act,” which would finally recognize the right of these employees to bargain collectively for improved working conditions while fostering a better relationship with their employers.
+The FOP strongly supports the “Public Safety Officers’ Employer-Employee Cooperation Act,” H.R.
+3539 in the House, which would finally recognize the right of these employees to bargain collectively for improved working conditions while fostering a better relationship with their employers.

 Under this bill the Federal Labor Relations Authority (FLRA) would be directed to determine whether State law provides public safety officers with the right to form and join a union and bargain collectively with public safety employers over hours, wages, and conditions of employment.
 If State law does not “substantially provide” this and the other minimal requirements spelled out in the bill within two years or “the date of the end of the first regular session of the legislature of that State that begins after the date of the enactment of this Act,” then the FLRA would be empowered to govern the labor-management relationship.

 The objective here is not to have the Federal government involved in regulating labor-management relationships, but to spur the development and enactment of good labor laws which will improve the safety of all public safety officers and the delivery of emergency services to our citizens in a safer, more cost effective way.

 Under the legislation, the FLRA would review existing State law and determine if that law would “substantially provide” for the following rights and responsibilities:

 - the right to form and join a labor organization that serves as, or seeks to serve as, the exclusive bargaining representative for non-management and non-supervisory public safety employees;

 - a requirement that the public safety employer recognize the employees’ labor organization, agree to bargaining;

 - the right to bargain over hours, wages, and the terms and conditions of employment;